malc-u/SomeoneKnowsSomething/README.md

 "Someone Knows Something" - this sentence is the key one.
 I can risk to say that it appears in 95% of all crime books/films/series or podcasts.
 It is almost guaranteed that at some point, some character  related to the story will say it.

-It was also noted by Canadian filmmaker and writer David Ridgen who crated 5 seasons of podcasts with the same name.
+It was also noted by Canadian film-maker and writer David Ridgen who crated 5 seasons of podcasts with the same name.

 ### Icons

 <img src="https://i.ibb.co/S08R8XP/myaccount.png">

 This website - my account section - uses Font Awesome Icons to direct logged in user to add, listen to, edit or delete podcasts.
-It also displays an icon to allow user to acces password change section.
+It also displays an icon to allow user to access password change section.
 There is also fingerprint icon in the top left corner of navbar.
 This used to toggle sidebar.
 This icon is not displayed on mobile devices.

 ## Wireframes